-April 27, 2017 -- Tuesday marked the centennial of Ella Fitzgerald's birth and it is ironic that the First Lady of Song's (literal) highest achievement--a pair of live, in-flight concerts--is ignored because we are prisoners of an industry now so warped that it that thinks nothing of beating us
+and it's sad that the First Lady of Song's (literal) highest achievement--a pair of live, in-flight concerts--is ignored because we are prisoners of an industry now so warped that it that thinks nothing of beating us

 on a Delta Air Lines flight last weekend went viral and is feted as remarkable.
 Yet one of the greatest popular vocalists who ever lived fronted a trio in the bulkhead of a widebody flight one winter day and sang and swung and scatted from O'Hare to LAX and almost no one knows about it a generation later.

 That's insane.
 It's a crime against American culture in general and the American songbook in specific.

 How can this amazing live event be almost totally forgotten in an era when we've convinced ourselves that airlines were once kinder and gentler and more creative companies?
-Save for a famous painting--not even created contemporaneously--and a story in Jet
+Save for a famous painting--not even created contemporaneously--and one story in Jet

-music writer who was only at the magazine about 18 months when he was sent to O'Hare Airport to cover the flight to Denver.
+music writer who was only at the magazine about 18 months when he was rushed to O'Hare Airport to cover the flight to Denver.

 "I can't believe that she gave me an interview," he told me this week.
 "I'd never flown first class before and there I was sitting next to Ella Fitzgerald."

-But Continental was financially weak, in-flight pubs and lounges fell out of favor and Continental became the only carrier ever to fall in a hostile takeover, reverse-merged in October, 1982, into Frank Lorenzo's Texas International.
+But Continental was financially weak, the in-flight pubs and lounges fell out of favor and Continental became the only carrier ever to fall in a hostile takeover, reverse-merged in October, 1982, into Frank Lorenzo's Texas International.
 However, a new batch of pub-equipped DC-10s was arriving in early 1983 and Lorenzo's new management needed a fast and flashy promotion for the revived in-flight lounge concept.

 "We only had about four weeks' notice," recalls Bruce Hicks, who ran the airline's communications at the time.
-He told me this week that Continental's advertising chief, Jim O'Donnell, suggested live entertainment for the kick-off flight.
+He told me this week that Continental's advertising honcho, Jim O'Donnell, suggested live entertainment for the kick-off flight.
 Hicks hit on Ella and Continental's advertising agency cut the deal for her to perform.
 An employee at an outside PR agency had the idea to hire LeRoy Neiman

 The ensuing weeks were jammed with late nights and endless details, Hicks recalls.
 An existing ORD-DEN-LAX flight was blocked from sale for the event although travelers already booked kept their seats and reservations.